DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-13-improving-the-support-console.md

 ---
-title: Improving the support console
+title: Improving the support console using user-centred principles and research insights following on from round 10 of research
 description: Improving the support console using user-centred principles and research insights following on from round 10 of research
 date: 2025-02-13
 tags: